-Student (print name) Advisor (print name) Jerome Short Student (signature) Advisor (signature) Student (print name) Student (signature) Recommendation/goals for focus of continuate areas from above): nuing training (comment on all "does not meet expectations" nment on all "does not meet expectations" areas from above): Areas of needed growth/improvement (com Areas of needed growth/improvement (com
+Advisor (signature) Student (signature) ning training (comment on all "does not meet expectations" nent on all "does not meet expectations" areas from above):

 PERSONALIZED PROFESSIONAL GOALS

 Guidelines: These goals should be formulated by the student in collaboration with his/her advisor.
 Students and advisors should consider year in program, skill level, and competing demands when devising personalized goals so that those selected are realistic and achievable.
 Students are NOT expected to develop goals in each area specified on the next page.